geoffreybennett/alsa-scarlett-gui/docs/iface-4th-gen-small.md

 stereo pair, and not have the line/instrument input panned hard left and the microphone input panned hard right.

-The mixer levels for the Mix E & F Outputs can adjusted to suit.
+The mixer levels for the Mix E & F Outputs can be adjusted to suit.

 ### 4i4 Routing and Mixing